fhgrings/Cloud-Native/Vinicius-Kroth/TollAPIDocker/README.md

 Link: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04

-0. All the commands performed here, should happen inside de TollAPI/ directory, so, first things first, get yourself placed there.
+0.All the commands performed here, should happen inside de TollAPI/ directory, so, first things first, get yourself placed there.

 1.After clonning the project the first thing you must do is to build the project using gradle:
 Run the following command "./gradlew clean war", that being sucessfull,